rpalo/pq-cli/README.md

 ## Future Plans
 * Fill in the README
 * Create Tests
-* Create command: open COC
-* Update command: open COC to open a list of forms
 * Create command: part cost calculater
 * Update command: part cost calculater to use SQLITE db of saved
+* Consider creating a command to go into a quasi-repl?

 ## Additional Resources
 1. [The Click Documentation](http://click.pocoo.org/)